 One of the most obvious Sever’s disease symptoms is pain and tenderness in the back of the heel.
 The pain often extends down the sides and bottom as well but will end at the arch.
 Some other common Sever’s disease symptoms include:

-The goal of Sever’s disease treatment is to find relief from pain so that the child can enjoy the activities they participate in every day.
+The goal of a treatment is to find relief from pain so that the child can enjoy the activities they participate in every day.
 With continued activity, left untreated, Sever’s disease can become severe and could require the child to wear a cast for anywhere from 2 to 12 weeks to immobilize the foot so that it can heal.

 Stretch & Strengthen